TinyTapeout/tt3p5-demo-fw/upython/README.md

  * input_byte: value to set for inputs on startup (ignored if in ASIC_MANUAL_INPUTS)
  * bidir_direction: bits set to 1 are driven by RP2040
  * bidir_byte: actual value to set (only applies to outputs)
- * mode: demoboard mode to set for this project
+ * mode: tt mode to set for this project

 Project auto-clocking is stopped by default when a project is loaded.
 If the clock_frequency is set, then it will be setup accordingly.